 Change takes time

-Have you noticed the shift?
-Veganism is the new buzz word.
-It's rapidly becoming the viable and exciting lifestyle of choice for many.
-This is no accident.
+Veganism is the new buzz word and is rapidly becoming the viable and exciting lifestyle of choice for many, and this is no accident.
 Progress doesn't happen overnight but over many years.
-Working tirelessly in partnership with others gradually leads to changes in public perception and in people’s behaviour.
 Our skilled and talented staff continue to dedicate their time and energy to ensure we make the world a better place for all living things both now and in the future.
+This is done by working tirelessly in partnership with others, which gradually leads to changes in public perception and in people’s behaviour.

 - Veganism being upheld as a protected belief and respected in public institutions

-- Inclusion of vegan nutrition and veganism as a protected belief in education and relevant curriculum change at all levels
+- The inclusion of vegan nutrition and veganism as a protected belief in education and relevant curriculum change at all levels

 - Adequate labelling of vegan food and other products throughout the EU

 - The awarding of subsidies for transition to plant-based agriculture

 - Practical support for farmers and growers interested in transitioning to plant-based agriculture

 - Being a strong voice for businesses producing vegan products and providing vegan services and catering